broiron/Sketch-detection-SSD/README.md

 https://github.com/sunshiding/ssd-pytorch-custom

 ## What we do?
-What we trying to do is to make network detect line and polygons from sketch images.
+What we trying to do is to make SSD detect line and polygons from sketch images.

 # Quick Note